kubeshop/testkube/docs/tests-creating.md

 There is also some QA leader who is responsible for release trains and wants to be sure that before release all tests are green.
 The one issue is that he needs to create pipelines that orchestrate all teams tests into some common platform.

-... it would be so easy if all of them have used TestKube.
+... it would be so easy if all of them have used Testkube.
 Each team can run their tests against clusters easily on their own, and the QA manager can create Test resources and add test scripts written by all teams.

 `Tests` stand for orchestration, orchestration of different test steps like e.g. script execution, delay, or other (future) steps.
 # Tests creation